ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ### Open lootbox area

 Upon opening the lootbox sample scene you'll be presented with a lootbox image and a few menu options.
-The underlying code of the menu can be dropped straight into a scene of your choosing or you can alter piece of it as use what you like as needed to create your own loobox experience for your game.
+The underlying code of the menu can be dropped straight into a scene of your choosing or you can alter piece of it as use what you like as needed to create your own lootbox experience for your game.

 ### Lootbox Quantity

-There is a quantity of lootboxes dispalyed just above the lootbox image, this is the amount of lootboxes the current connect account holds that are ready to be opened.
+There is a quantity of lootboxes displayed just above the lootbox image, this is the amount of lootboxes the current connect account holds that are ready to be opened.

 ### Claim

-This button will claim a lootbox if there is an amount avaliable to be claimed.
+This button will claim a lootbox if there is an amount available to be claimed.
 By default it will open 1 at a time but if you go into the open function you can alter the amount parameter to open more.

 ```csharp
 private async Task ClaimLootbox()